Foundations of statistics: Hypothesis testing

-Neyman and Pearson collaborated on the problem of selecting the most appropriate hypothesis based solely on experimental evidence, which differed from significance testing.
-Their most renowned joint paper, published in 1933, introduced the Neyman-Pearson lemma, which states that a ratio of probabilities serves as an effective criterion for hypothesis selection (with the choice of the threshold being arbitrary).
-The paper demonstrated the optimality of the Student's t-test, one of the significance tests.
-Neyman believed that hypothesis testing represented a generalization and improvement of significance testing.
-The rationale for their methods can be found in their collaborative papers.
+Neyman & Pearson collaborated on a different, but related, problem – selecting among competing hypotheses based on the experimental evidence alone.
+Of their joint papers, the most cited is from 1933.
+The famous result of that paper is the Neyman–Pearson lemma.
+The lemma says that a ratio of probabilities is an excellent criterion for selecting a hypothesis (with the threshold for comparison being arbitrary).
+The paper proved an optimality of Student's t-test (one of the significance tests).
+Neyman expressed the opinion that hypothesis testing was a generalization of and an improvement on significance testing.
+The rationale for their methods is found in their joint papers.

-Hypothesis testing involves considering multiple hypotheses and selecting one among them, akin to making a multiple-choice decision.
-The absence of evidence is not an immediate factor to be taken into account.
-The method is grounded in the assumption of repeated sampling from the same population (the classical frequentist assumption), although Fisher criticized this assumption.
+Hypothesis testing requires multiple hypotheses.
+A hypothesis is always selected, a multiple choice.
+A lack of evidence is not an immediate consideration.
+The method is based on the assumption of repeated sampling of the same population (the classical frequentist assumption), although Fisher criticized this assumption (Rubin, 2020).

 Grounds of disagreement

-The duration of the dispute allowed for a comprehensive discussion of various fundamental issues in the field of statistics.
+The length of the dispute allowed the debate of a wide range of issues regarded as foundational to statistics.